Skip to main content

 How inspections escalate

 Most AGCO inspections stop at the violation stage.
 In 2022-23, 14,823 inspections produced 3,206 violations, but only 57 escalated to a Notice of Proposal to suspend or revoke.
 The AGCO also issued 21 Orders of Monetary Penalty.
-For those 57 licensees, the consequences were severe.

 What the AGCO finds